A Place for Mom

 If you’re planning to live in assisted living as a couple, it’s a good idea to ask prospective communities how they approach fees for couples and if they offer any sort of couple discount.

-What’s the value of assisted living?
+The value of assisted living

 We’ve developed a senior living cost calculator to help families accurately compare their loved one’s current expenses to the cost of assisted living.
-It helps to consider which expenses your loved one pays for individually at home that would be in their monthly assisted living bill.
+It helps to consider which expenses your loved one pays for individually at home that would be rolled into their monthly assisted living bill.
 These items often include:

 • Groceries